anniejw6/changethegame_site/who-we-are.md

 You can [read about the organizers and trainers](http://changethegame.io/trainers/) that you'll meet at the training.

 ### Sponsors and partners
 The following organizations and more have graciously partnered and provided support for this training.
+Thank you to our individual and anonymous supporters as well, we could not do this without you!

+**You can help us get over the final line of providing full scholarships to all attendees.
+Your donation today will help cover the cost to bring in participants and trainers to Washington D.C from all over the country!
+[Donate Here](https://action.momsrising.org/donate/change_the_game/)** If you are interested in a larger sponsorship, please email us or any member of the committee.

 ![blue labs]({{ site.url }}/public/bluelabs.png)<style type="text/css">
 .image-left {